astroport-fi/astroport-core/contracts/factory/README.md

 ### `propose_new_owner`

-Creates an offer for a new owner.
+Creates an offer to change the contract ownership.
 The validity period of the offer is set in the `expires_in` variable.
+After `expires_in` seconds pass, the offer expires and cannot be accepted anymore.

 ```json
 {